 The proposed method was integrated into the BMS-1.0 reference software [3].
 The coding results generated by the proposed method were evaluated against the anchor results generated by the unmodified BMS-1.0 reference software.
 All the coding experiments were conducted according to the CE1 test conditions specified in [4, 5].

 Table 1 summarizes the simulation results for the proposed method under the VTM-1.0 configurations (with all BMS tools off) and the BMS-1.0 configurations (with all BMS tools on), respectively.
-It is shown that the proposed method has almost no impact on BD-rates.
+It is shown that the proposed method can further improve BD-rate performance.

 The detailed simulation results can be found in the attached spreadsheets.